-Okay but for real though, these gluten-free brownies came about because I have a tub of tahini in the fridge that needs to be used and I was ready to use it in about anything!
 I was also going diving upstate in Thousand Islands in a few days and wanted to use some purple stokes sweet potatoes I bought on a whim for something to fuel me.
-After diving, I am always annoyingly dead and exhausted.
-My gym trainer from a few years ago would always beg me to eat sweet potatoes or complex carbs before she killed me for leg day so I figured I’d eat mashed potatoes oooor… I could turn it into a sweet snack that I love eating between dives!
+After diving, I am always annoyingly exhausted.
+My gym trainer from a few years ago would always beg me to eat sweet potatoes or complex carbs before she put me through leg day so I figured I'd eat mashed potatoes oooor...
+I could turn it into a sweet snack that I love eating between dives!

 These nutrient-rich Sweet Potato Tahini Brownies are ridiculously easy and soo fudgey!
 This is also happens to be a gluten-free brownie recipe that can be made in one bowl.